 25. Probate-type services

-25.1 Key Factsspecifies whether or not the firm is licensed or authorised by the ICAEW for non-contentious probate services.
+25.1 The firm is not licensed or authorised by the ICAEW for non-contentious probate services.

 25.2 As we are not licensed or authorised for the reserved legal activity of non-contentious probate, any work we do for you on closely aligned activities, such as estate administration or inheritance tax advice, will not be covered by the ICAEW Probate Compensation Scheme and you will not have access to the Legal Ombudsman, nor is our advice covered by legal professional privilege.